1jour1vin

 First Growth

-"A prima ballerina with captivating delicacy and intensity!"
+“A prima ballerina of captivating delicacy and intensity!”

-"Golden yellow color.
-Intense, refined, subtle, noble, fresh, and complex nose.
-Hints of warm butter as it evolves in the glass.
-Meticulous on the attack, airy on the mid-palate, particularly aromatic, rich, and mellow, the wine gains incredible energy between the mid-palate and the finish.
-It ends with a long, very good finish.
-It's superb.
-(Jean-Marc Quarin 2021) - Delivery in wooden cases is available for orders of 6 half-bottles of this wine (depending on the country and shipping method selected).
+“Golden yellow in color.
+The nose is intense, refined, subtle, elegant, fresh, and complex.
+A hint of warm butter emerges as it breathes in the glass.
+Delicate on the attack, light and airy on the mid-palate, and particularly aromatic, rich, and velvety, the wine gains incredible energy between the mid-palate and the finish.
+It ends with a lingering, very satisfying finish.
+It’s superb. ” (Jean-Marc Quarin 2021) - Delivery in a wooden case is available for orders of 6 half-bottles of this wine (depending on country and selected shipping method)

 Buy your Yquem wines at the best price in a private sale!